Peter Oliphant

 Peter Oliphant (September 1, 1950 – May 24, 2023) was an American actor and video game designer.
 He was best known for playing Freddie Helper on the American sitcom television series The Dick Van Dyke Show.
-Oliphant later became a video game designer, programmer, and producer.
-Some games he worked on include Stonekeep and Lexi-Cross.
+He later worked as a video game designer, programmer, and producer.
+Some games he worked on included Stonekeep and Lexi-Cross.
 He worked at Mattel Electronics creating handheld electronic games.

 Oliphant died on May 24, 2023, at the age of 72.